-Take a 1L bag of 5% glucose with 0.9% NaCl, withdraw 100mL of fluid from the bag and discard.
-Inject 100mL of 50% glucose into the bag and mix well.
-Refer to QCH IV Fluid Guideline.
+Take a 1L bag of Glucose 5% with Sodium Chloride 0.9%, withdraw 100 mL of fluid from the bag and discard.
+Inject 100 mL of 50% glucose into the bag and mix well.
+Refer to QCH IV Fluid Guideline (QH only).

 If dehydrated, commence maintenance fluids plus replacement of deficit over 24 hours.

 ||IV site hourly for signs of extravasation due to the hyperosmolality of the infusion (see Insertion and management of peripheral and central venous access devices (QH only)

 IM glucagon is unlikely to benefit a child with KH.

 IO route is recommended if unable to obtain IV access.

 Review the IV fluid calculation and glucose concentration for children with ongoing symptoms of clinical concern following initial bolus and IV infusion.
 Consider alternate/concurrent diagnoses.